rodrigo-j-goncalves/further-reading/README.md

   - Subtitle
   - Scrolling message

-This quarto revealjs code ([medium.qmd](docs/medium_example.qmd)
+This is the quarto revealjs code for a [medium example](docs/medium_example.qmd) with the customizations.

-Will be rendered as [this revealjs presentation](https://rodrigo-j-goncalves.github.io/quarto-extensions/further-reading/docs/medium_example.html)
+This is the rendered [revealjs presentation](https://rodrigo-j-goncalves.github.io/quarto-extensions/further-reading/docs/medium_example.html)

+.